tubanurrdemir/brazilian-ecommerce-data-pipeline/README.md

 * **PostgreSQL:** Relational database management and data modeling.
 * **Tableau:** Interactive data visualization and business intelligence.

+## 🔐 Security Practices

+- Database credentials are managed using environment variables.
+- The `.env` file is excluded from version control using `.gitignore`.
+- A `.env.example` file is provided to show the required configuration format.
+- Hardcoded database passwords were removed from Python scripts.

 ## ⚙️ Pipeline Architecture
 1. **Extract:** Raw CSV data is ingested using Python.
 2. **Transform:** Data quality issues (e.g., illogical delivery dates, undefined payment types) are cleaned using Pandas.